ArkEcosystemArchive/docs-legacy/docs/exchanges/public-api.md

 Alternatively, if you are not sure of the block ID, or if you want to find all wallets in a range, you can make use of the `wallets.search` method.
 This endpoint accepts a JSON object representing the search parameters to use when narrowing down a list of blocks.

-The following block qualities can be used to create your range:
+The following block properties can be used to create your range:

 - timestamp
 - height